devilry/devilry-deploy/buildout/README.rst

 Make sure all services work as excpected
 ----------------------------------------
-All Devilry services except for the webserver that serves static files and handles SSL is controlled to Supervisord.
+All Devilry services is controlled to Supervisord.
+This does not include your database or webserver.

 To run supervisord in the foreground for testing/debugging, enable DEBUG-mode (see :ref:`debug-devilry-problems`), and  run::